 The diagram below illustrates this the difference between demand and consumption.
 Under the two examples shown, the two customers might consume the same amount of electricity, but the customer with the flat load profile has a lower level of demand overall, and a lower peak demand.

-The recovery of that annual revenue amount is divided between each network tariff (of which there are around 20) based on things like the number of customers on each tariff, the amount of electricity they’re expected to consume and the demands they typically place on the network.
+The recovery of that annual revenue amount is divided between each network tariff (there are around 20) based on things like the number of customers on each tariff, the amount of electricity they’re expected to consume and the demands they typically place on the network.
 This is done to ensure that different categories of customers, and customers on different network tariffs, make a fair contribution towards the cost of the network

 How does TasNetworks allocate costs?